-Conductive shafts of operating knobs, handles, levers and the like in operator access areas shall not be connected to parts at HAZARDOUS VOLTAGES, to ELV CIRCUITS OF tO TNV CIRCUITS.
+Conductive shafts of operating knobs, handles, levers and the like in OPERATOR ACCESS AREAS shall not be connected to parts at HAZARDOUS VOLTAGES, to ELV CIRCUITS or to TNV CIRCUITS.

-In addition, conductive operating knobs, handles, levers and the like which are manually moved in normal use and that are earthed only through a pivot or bearing, shall either:
+In addition, conductive operating knobs, handles, levers and the like that are manually moved in normal use and that are earthed only through a pivot or bearing, shall either:

-- be separated from parts at hazardous voltages by double insulation or reinforced insulation; or - have their accessible parts covered by supplementary insulation for a hazardous voltage and by basic insulation for a thy circuit.
+- be separated from parts at HAZARDOUS VOLTAGES by DOUBLE INSULATION or REINFORCED INSULATION: or - have their accessible parts covered by SUPPLEMENTARY INSULATION for a HAZARDOUS VOLTAGE and by BASIC INSULATION for a TNV CIRCUIT.